steven9909/llm-memory/README.md

    - Attention cost: $O(n^2) + O(max(m, n)^2)$

 This significantly reduces the computational overhead when handling large contexts while maintaining the model's performance.

+## File Content

+ - llm.ipynb
+   - Main code that contains the demonstration of how self attention can be replaced.
+ - convert.py
+   - Conversion code that converts the checkpoint downloaded from llama website into transformers format.